 Why is choline important during pregnancy?

 Choline plays an important role in fetal brain development, affecting the areas of the brain responsible for memory.
 Researches show that when a fetus obtains more choline, it has a better chance of having good brain function later in life and a lower risk of brain abnormalities.
-Moreover, pregnant women with a low blood level of choline are at a higher risk for having children with neural tube defects.
+Moreover, pregnant women with a low blood level of choline are at a higher risk of having children with neural tube defects.

 How much choline do you need?

 During pregnancy, you need a lot of choline as your choline reserves get used up by Your Child for brain development.
 Therefore, the adequate intake of choline for pregnant women is about 450 mg per day.

 What are food sources of choline?

 Choline can be found naturally in foods such as eggs, salmon, and cauliflower.
 In fact, eggs are sometimes called “brain foods” because they are known for supplying high amounts of choline (a large egg can have up to 150 mg).

 Should I take a supplement?